Omar-Gonzalez/KS-PHP/README.md

     }
 ```

-3 - KSModel will automatically create a table
+3 - KS\Model will automatically create a table

 4 - Use chained methods to manipulate the db
 ```php